osch/lua-lpugl/README.md

 [![Licence](http://img.shields.io/badge/Licence-MIT-brightgreen.svg)](LICENSE)
 [![Install](https://img.shields.io/badge/Install-LuaRocks-brightgreen.svg)](https://luarocks.org/modules/osch/lpugl)

 LPugl is a minimal Lua-API for building GUIs.
-It is based on [Pugl], a minimal portable API for embeddable GUIs.
+It is based on [Pugl] (*PlUgin Graphics Library*), a minimal portable API for embeddable GUIs.

 LPugl provides only a very minimal API.
 See [lwtk] (*Lua Widget Toolkit*) for implementing GUI widgets on top of LPugl.

+Like Pugl, LPugl does only have explicit context and no static data, so it's possible to have several instances within the same program and even within the same Lua main state.
+Therefore LPugl is especially suited for building GUIs for plugins or components within larger applications.
+For example see [LDPF-Examples]: here LPugl is used for the GUI of audio processing plugins with [DPF] (*DISTRHO Plugin Framework*).

 #### Supported platforms:
    * X11